Margot-D/lompeOSSE/README.md

 # LompeOSSE (draft)

 LompeOSSE is a tool based on the **Local mapping of polar ionospheric electrodynamics (Lompe)** technique, designed for use in **Observation System Simulation Experiments (OSSEs)**.
-It is an extension of the Lompe technique, providing the framework for simulating ionospheric electrodynamics in various observational contexts.
+LompeOSSE provides a practical framework for evaluating how well the Lompe technique performs within idealized OSSE scenarios.

+Similar to the original Lompe implementation, LompeOSSE computes an electric field model based on a user-defined configuration.
+The user begins by creating a standard Lompe model – specifying a local grid (i.e, spatial extent and resolution), selecting the input datasets, and defining ionospheric conductances.
+LompeOSSE then takes this user-defined model and replaces the observation data and conductances with synthetic counterparts extracted from the high-resolution Gamera simulation.
+The module supports synthetic data extraction for ionospheric convection (line-of-sight measurements), electric fields (derived from plasma drifts), and magnetic field perturbations.
+The result is a synthetic electric field model that preserves the structural characteristics of the original setup while enabling the reconstruction of local ionospheric electrodynamics using the Lompe technique within a fully controlled, synthetic OSSE environment.

 ## Overview